 Koh Kong is close to the Khlong Yai – Cham Yeam border crossing between Thailand and Cambodia.
-From Koh Kong you can take a direct bus to Phnom Penh which is where the embassies, including the Thai Embassy and the Vietnam Embassy, are located and where you need to go get a visa for Thailand or Vietnam.
+From Koh Kong you can take a direct bus to Phnom Penh which is where the embassies, including the Thai Embassy and the Vietnam Embassy, are located and where you need to go to get a visa for Thailand or Vietnam.

 Bus Times from Koh Kong to Phnom Penh